 Doncaster claims that top-tier teams who are relegated to the Championship no longer face "the very bleak financial future" that they would otherwise have been contemplating.

 However, he admits that more must be done to boost the SPFL coffers, with securing a title sponsor for the league the priority.

-"We have had a number of commercial deals that we have been able to announce in recent months, such as the official soft drink partnership with Barr's and the overseas TV deal," said the chief executive.
+"We have had a number of commercial deals that we have been able to announce in recent months, such as and said the chief executive.